Printer Friendly Version Of

 August 22-25, 2015 | Hilton Chicago and Hilton Palmer House | Chicago, IL

 Sex usually occurs in private and is seen as deeply personal, yet it is also profoundly social.
-Cultural norms and social institutions such as religion, education, mass media, law, and the military all affect what we sexually with whom.
+Cultural norms and social institutions such as religion, education, mass media, law, and the military all affect what we do sexually with whom.
 These social forces also affect what is seen as beyond the bounds of legitimacy.
-Indeed, contemporary politics are full of contentious debates about abortion, sex education, same-sex marriage, pornography, sex work, sexual harrassment, systematic rape as a weapon in wars, and female genital cutting.
-Given the importance of sexuality in people's lives, and its relevance to many areas of sociology, ASA President-elect Paula England has selected it as the theme for the 2015 Annual Meeting of the ASA.
-[Read entire theme statement...]
+Indeed, contemporary politics are full of contentious debates about abortion, sex education, same-sex marriage, pornography, sex work, sexual harassment, systematic rape as a weapon in wars, and female genital cutting.
+Given the importance of sexuality in people's lives, and its relevance to many areas of sociology, ASA President Paula England has selected it as the theme for the 2015 Annual Meeting of the ASA.

--Paula England, ASA President-elect and 2015 Program Committee Chair, New York University
+-Paula England, ASA President and 2015 Program Committee Chair, New York University

 Start planning your visit to Chicago.
 With so much to do, you might even want to come a day earlier or stay a day later to experience the city lights and nights.